kmMuellerGit/godot_VectorFieldShader/README.md

 - Includes toggle to render only arrows.

 # Demo
 Project contains a simple vector field to shader flow.
+The script can be easily modified to move around the world and display a limited window into a much larger vector field.

 ![Arrows pointing at an orbiting moon](./animation.gif)